dunielpls/nginx-ui/README.md

-# nginx ui
+# Nginx UI

 ![Docker Image CI](https://github.com/schenkd/nginx-ui/workflows/Docker%20Image%20CI/badge.svg)

 ![Image of Nginx UI](https://i.ibb.co/XXcfsDp/Bildschirmfoto-2020-06-20-um-18-40-27.png)

-We use nginx in our company lab environment.
+We use Nginx in our company lab environment.
 It often happens that my colleagues have developed an application that is now deployed in our Stage or Prod environment.
-To make this application accessible nginx has to be adapted.
+To make this application accessible Nginx has to be adapted.
 Most of the time my colleagues don't have the permission to access the server and change the configuration files and since I don't feel like doing this for everyone anymore I thought a UI could help us all.
 If you feel the same way I wish you a lot of fun with the application and I am looking forward to your feedback, change requests or even a star.

-## setup
+## Setup

 Containerization is now state of the art and therefore the application is delivered in a container.

-### docker
+### Docker

 Repository @ [DockerHub](https://hub.docker.com/r/schenkd/nginx-ui)